 POSTER PRESENTATIONS Submissions should relate to the themes and authors should select the category ‘poster presentation’ when submitting their abstract.
 Abstracts submitted for oral presentations that have not been accepted may be invited to provide a poster presentation

-ABSTRACT SUBMISSION INSTRUCTIONS Authors MUST submit a separate abstract for each presentation put forward for consideration.
-Abstracts must be received no later than 31 August 2019 • All abstracts must be submitted electronically via the presentation portal • Faxed abstracts will not be accepted. • Abstracts must be no longer than 300 words. • Notification of Acceptance will be provided by 1 October 2019.
-Abstracts will be reproduced in the online conference proceedings.
+POSTER ABSTRACT SUBMISSION INSTRUCTIONS Authors MUST submit a separate abstract for each poster presentation put forward for consideration.
+Abstracts must be received no later than 3rd November 2019 • All abstracts must be submitted electronically via the presentation portal • Faxed abstracts will not be accepted. • Abstracts must be no longer than 300 words. • Abstracts will be reproduced in the electronic conference proceedings.
 At least one author of each accepted submission will agree to register for the conference, pay the appropriate registration fee, and present as scheduled.